Board Member, Member of the Strategic & Risk Management Committee

 MBA.
 MASc, B.Eng.

-Board Member, Vice-Chair of Strategic & Risk Management Committee
+Board Member, Chair of the Strategic & Risk Management Committee

 Paulo Salomao has 15+ years of consulting and executive experience across strategy, operations, technology, and investments.
 He is currently a Managing Director at Accenture, where he focuses on helping organizations unlock business value through technology.
 Before Accenture, Mr. Salomao worked at OMERS, where he was a member of the senior executive team between 2014 and 2016.
 Prior to OMERS, Mr. Salomao held executive roles at both Manulife and Aimia, and also spent five years at McKinsey & Company.
 Mr. Salomao holds a B.Eng. in Control and Automation Engineering from UNICAMP (Brazil), an M.A.Sc. in Industrial Engineering from the University of Toronto and an M.B.A. from the Rotman School of Management, all with distinction.
 Mr. Salomao immigrated to Canada from Brazil in 2004.
 Outside of work, Mr. Salomao is member of the Marketing Advisory Committee for the B.Com.
 Program at Humber College and a member of the Pension Policy Council at the C.D.
 Howe Institute.